 Errin is an oral method of contraception to prevent pregnancy.
-This pill is often referred to as “mini pill” because, in contrast to combination hormone pills such as Crysees which contain both estrogen and progestin, Errin only contains the hormone progestin, which makes it suitable for women who cannot take estrogen.
-If you are suitable for this contraceptive method, Doctors at Medzino can issue a prescription.
+This pill is often referred to as “mini pill” because, in contrast to combination hormone pills which contain both estrogen and progestin, Errin only contains the hormone progestin, which makes it suitable for women who cannot take estrogen.
+If you are suitable for this contraceptive method, doctors at Medzino can issue a prescription.

 We compare our prices to make sure we offer you the lowest prices and best value.